contentstack/contentstack-cli/README.md

 **Note**: This version of Contentstack CLI can be used only for v3 stacks.
 Use cli v1.x, for v2 stacks.

+**Note**: The contentstack-express framework CLI will soon be deprecated.
+However, our new CLI has many utilities that will help you manage your Contentstack account from the command line.
+Check out our [CLI documentation](https://www.contentstack.com/docs/developers/cli) for more details and get started with using our new CLI.

 Run the following command in a Terminal or Command Prompt to globally install the latest version of Contentstack CLI on your system:

 ```bash